iamprathameshmore/java-calculator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Make sure to replace the placeholders (e.g., `yourusername`) with the actual information specific to your GitHub repository.
+Make sure to replace the placeholders (e.g., `iamprathameshmore`) with the actual information specific to your GitHub repository.
 This README provides instructions for cloning the repository, compiling the code, and running the calculator.
 It also mentions the available operations and how to contribute to the project.